 (1) The tract, lot, or parcel of real estate loses value due to some casualty;

 (2) An improvement is added to the property.

-(H) When the county auditor revalues real property, notifications of the change in value shall be made as provided in section 5713.01 of the Revised Code.
+(H) When the county auditor revalues real property, notifications of the change in value will be made as provided in section 5713.01 of the Revised Code.

 Last updated October 20, 2023 at 1:51 AM